monorkin/copenhacks-2016/README.md

 This userscript currently isn't self contained - in order to communicate with your local GPG keychain, a GPG API server is needed, as well as some local set-up.

+This project is the result of Team Floki's 24 hour hackaton attendance at [Copenhacks](http://copenhacks.com/).
+As such, the project is currently just a *Proof of Concept*.
+Encrypted conversations work and data is encrypted and decrypted on the fly.
+However, there are no guarantees regarding the security and validity of the solution.
+Please remember to be careful when dealing with sensitive data.

 ### Requirements

 To use this project, you need to have a recent version of GPG, NodeJS and NPM installed.